-The checkpoints are calculated by analyzing the schedule to see at what times a failure or low performance of a method could seriously affect the performance goal of the agent in the future.
+The checkpoints are easy to calculate by analyzing the schedule to see how failure or low performance of a method affects the performance goal of the agent.
 In the language of contingency analysis, the tasks in the critical region are critical to the agent performance (and/or commitment), and thus their potential low performance outcome events would become the checkpoint events.
 The event information may include: the time the event may occur, the task to be watched, the condition for re-scheduling (i.e., quality equals 0), and a lower bound for p'.

 The third source of uncertainty comes from the partial knowledge the other agent, namely, how important is this commitment to others?
 To answer this question we first need to know how important this commitment is to me.
 By knowing this we can avoid bad coordination situations such as offering (and pay the high cost of honoring) a commitment that is of little value to the receiving agent, or in the contrary, canceling a commitment that is very important to the agent needs it for only little gain in local performance.
-To solve this problem we use the notion of marginal cost and define the marginal loss as the difference of agent performance without making the commitment and the one making the commitment.
+To solving this problem we use the notion of marginal cost and define the marginal loss as the difference of agent performance without making the commitment and the one making the commitment.
 A zero marginal loss means the commitment is "free", i.e., the offering agent would strive to do the same with or without making the commitment, such as the case of A offers commitment on A2.
 Like quality values, marginal loss values are also dependent on future outcomes, and can change over time.
-For example, the same commitment on A^2 would incur a marginal loss if A^1 finishes with quality 2, because in that case the alternative plan (A3, A4) would have higher expected local quality.
+For example, the same commitment on A2 would incur a marginal loss if A1 finishes with quality 2, because in that case the alternative plan (A3, A4) would have higher expected local quality.
 Similarly, we define marginal gain as the difference of agent performance when receiving the commitment and the one without receiving it.
 A marginal gain of zero indicates that the receiving agent is indifferent to the commitment.

 Marginal gain/loss can be expressed in terms of the utility values (or distributions of utility values), in this case, task qualities.
-However, we need to note that since agents may use different utility scales.
-Thus, we use the relative importance to indicate how quality values in the other agent translate to the quality values in this agent.
-For example, agent A may believe that utility in agent B has importance 2.0, i.e., the utility in agent B equals twice the amount in A. Thus, it implies that a marginal gain of 5 in B can offset maginal loss of 10 in agent A. Clearly, a rational agent would try to maximize the value of its local utility plus margainal gain in other agents and minus the marginal loss due to the commitment it offered.
+However, we need to note that since agents may use different utility scales, a quality of 5 could have different meanings in different agents.
+We can use the relative importance to indicate how quality values in the other agent translate to the quality values in this agent.
 For simplicity we do not address the importance issue here any further, and assume the importance value of 1.0 is always used, i.e., the quality scales are the same in all agents.
-In order to evaluate the marginal gain/loss against a particular commitment, we simply compare the best-quality alternatives with and without the commitment, and use the difference as the marginal gain/loss.
+In order to evaluation the marginal gain/loss against a particular commitment, we simply compare the best-quality alternatives with and without the commitment.
+For example, if B can have a commitment of A2 before time 90, then B's average quality would be 6.15 (assuming the commitment does not fail).
+Without this commitment, however, B's best alternative is (B1), which only produces average quality 2.10.
+Hence, this commitment has a marginal gain of 4.05.